mostafa-amin-dt/langmem/docs/docs/guides/extract_semantic_memories.md

 ## Using a Memory Manager Agent

 The technique above tries to manage memory, including insertions, deletions, and deletions, in a single LLM call.
 If there is a lot of new information, this may be complicated for the LLM to multi-task.
 Alternatively, you could create an agent, similar to that in the [quick start](../hot_path_quickstart.md), which you prompt to manage memory over multiple LLM calls.
-You can still serparaate this agent from your user-facing agent, but it can give your LLM extra time to process new information and complex updates.
+You can still serparate this agent from your user-facing agent, but it can give your LLM extra time to process new information and complex updates.

 ```python
 from langchain.chat_models import init_chat_model